 How Does Square Work?
 The Beginner’s Guide To Square For Small Business

 What is Square and how does it work?
-Read this guide to Square to find out how to set up a Square account, learn about Square fees, and more.
+Read this guide to find out about pricing, integrations, how to set up a Square account, and more.

 Table of Contents

 Square is a company that provides payment processing, point of sale software, and a variety of other services to small businesses.
 It prides itself on its ease of use and affordability as an all-in-one system for retail shops and restaurant owners.

 Think of Square as a credit card processing service that makes it easy for businesses to start accepting card and mobile payments.
 Merchants can use Square to take mobile credit card payments from their customers and create a seamless selling process from anywhere.
 Square’s services also include point of sale, inventory, and employee management.